SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

     and procedures of ACM.
 The Chair shall preside at all meetings of the Chapter and of its Executive Committee.

 2\.
-The Vice-Chairs shall preside at meetings in the absence of the
+The Vice-Chair shall preside at meetings in the absence of the
     Chair, assist the Chair in the management of the Chapter and perform other duties that may be assigned by the Chair.
-The Vice-Chairs are also responsible for organizing and overseeing the Chapter's program schedule.
+The Vice-Chair is also responsible for organizing and overseeing the Chapter's program schedule.